benWillan/gazetteer/README.md

 ## **What is it?**

-An interactive mapping application providing country profiling, realtime weather data, and real-time currency exchange rates.
+An interactive mapping application providing country profiling, real-time weather data currency exchange rates.

 ## **Current features**
 - An interactive worldwide map provided by Leaftlet and OpenStreetMap with 18 zoomlayers with different map style layers.